 The Statewide Property Insurance Program is designed to provide State Agencies the ability to transfer the financial burden resulting from property damage and loss to agency assets.
 Designed with flexibility in mind, the program allows each agency to customize its policy to fully insure currently uninsured and underinsured buildings, personal property, as well as boiler and machinery coverage.

-Coverage is provided on an “all-risk” basis which covers a number of potential claims, including:
+Coverage is provided on an “all-risk” basis which covers several potential claims, including:

 - Damage from severe weather – tornado, hail, hurricane, flooding, wildfire

 - Damage from vandalism and arson

 - Breakdown or explosion of critical equipment, boilers, heating/cooling systems

 - Losses from building collapse, sink hole damage, earth movement

 - 24 Hour / 365 days Claims Contact